This page contains educational resources that are related to the topic of Pain medicine.

 Since the opioid crisis was announced in the USA, Oxford Medicine has been creating a series of content pieces to inform the public about the medicinal impact of opioids.
 Now, with the crisis as widespread as ever and sparking debate internationally, they have collated resources in order to provide detailed, authoritative, and varied information about opioid use from a medical perspective.

 Explore this content collection here.

-Pain+ (Premium LiteratUre Services) is a resource that provides access to current, high-quality evidence from health care research, to support evidence-based clinical decisions.
+Pain+ (Premium LiteratUre Services)provides access to current, high-quality evidence from health care research, to support evidence-based clinical decisions.

 PAIN+ is a continuously updated, unique resource which allows you to see what other clinicians are reading and to search citations (from over 120 premier clinical journals) that are pre-rated for evidence quality by research staff.